gitrdm/boosted_intervals/README.md

 - **Light Boost wrapper:** Almost every exported R helper maps directly to a Boost-Interval-backed routine via Rcpp.
 That keeps the implementation thin but also means Boost limitations and bugs surface directly in R.
+  Note: the wrapper is focused on real/double interval semantics.
+If you need integer-typed interval behaviour you should use Boost directly or extend the C++ layer — the R layer does not attempt to emulate integer-specific rules.
 - **Minimal state:** Aside from optional rounding/checking modes, the package is largely stateless.
 Inputs in, outputs out.
 - **Regressions only:** Tests focus on correctness/regression scenarios, not on